 Emissions of NH3 at one stage of manure management, e.g. during housing, can influence NH3 emissions at later stages of manure management, e.g. during manure storage and application to land.
 The more NH3 emitted at early stages of manure management the less is available for emission later (Reidy et al., 2007, 2009).
 Manure management also effects NH3 emissions from grazed pastures.
 The more time grazing livestock are housed, the smaller the proportion of their excreta deposited on grazed pastures will be, and hence the smaller the emissions from those pastures.
 For this reason, emissions at the Tier 2 level are calculated sequentially using a mass-flow approach (Reidy et al., 2007, 2009).
 The Tier 1 default EFs are derived from the Tier 2 mass-flow method.

 Emissions from field-applied manure and from excreta deposited by grazing animals are reported separately from those of livestock housing, outdoor yards and manure storage.
-This allows emissions to be reported to the current NFR reporting structure (under the United Nations Economic Commission for Europe (UNECE)), which is specifically maintained to be consistent with the common reporting format (CRF) reporting structure (under the United Nations Framework Convention on Climate Change (UNFCCC)) for greenhouse gases.
+This allows emissions to be reported to the current NFR reporting structure (under the United Nations Economic Commission for Europe (UNECE)), which is specifically maintained to be consistent with the common reporting tables (CRT) reporting structure (under the United Nations Framework Convention on Climate Change (UNFCCC)) for greenhouse gases.
 Figure 3.2 illustrates which emissions are to be calculated and where they are to be reported.
-The full reporting requirements are given in Error!
-Reference source not found..
+The full reporting requirements are given in Table 3-1 ..

-Table 33-1 NFR codes under which emissions from manure management are calculated and reported
+Table 3-1 NFR codes under which emissions from manure management are calculated and reported